sumup/sumup-ios-sdk/README.md

 ### Preparing your Xcode project

-The SumUp SDK is provided as an embedded framework `SumupSDK.embeddedframework` that combines a static library, its headers and bundles containing resources such as images and localizations.
+The SumUp SDK is provided as an embedded framework `SumUpSDK.embeddedframework` that combines a static library, its headers and bundles containing resources such as images and localizations.
 Please follow the steps below to prepare your project:

-1. Add the `SumupSDK.embeddedframework` to your Xcode project.
+1. Add the `SumUpSDK.embeddedframework` to your Xcode project.
-2. Link your app against `SumupSDK.framework`.
+2. Link your app against `SumUpSDK.framework`.
 3. Link your app against the following system frameworks:

         Accelerate